nemiah/phpFinTS/DEVELOPER-GUIDE.md

 NOTE: The PHP namespaces `DataElementGroups`, `Dialog` and `Response` (and their contents) are deprecated.

+## Segment/DEG schema

+### Segment classes
+In this library, segments are implemented in classes named like `HKTANv6` that inherit from `BaseSegment`.
+Each of these classes is mapped 1:1 from the corresponding chapter of the specification document.
+The class name consists of the segment identifier (e.g. `HKTAN`) and the version (just an integer prefixed by `v`).

+The segment identifier itself has two parts:
+In `HXyyy`, the `H` is constant (for "HBCI"), `yyy` is an abbreviation of the name of the respective functionality that the segment provides, and `X` is one of `K`, `I` or `N` depending on whether it is a request segment sent by the client ("Kunde" = customer), a response segment sent by the server ("(Kredit-)Institut" = bank) or both ("Nachricht" = message).
+The `HIyyyS` segments suffixed by `S` contain meta information (called "parameters") that describe what constitues a valid `HKyyy` request.

+The class `HXyyyvN` that implements version `N` of a particular segment type `yyy` can either be placed in the PHP namespace `Fhp\Segment\HXyyy` (to group versions together, used especially when `X`=`N`) or `Fhp\Segment\yyy` (to group corresponding request and reponse segments together).

+### DEG classes
+Analogously to segments, data element groups (DEGs) are mapped to classes that inherit from `BaseDeg`.
+The class name is the title of the sub-section that specifies the DEG structure in the specification document.
+The version suffix (`VN` with capital `V`) is optional for DEGs.
+The naming does not have to be as strictly deterministic as with segments because DEGs are referenced explicitly in code from the respective segments that contain them.

+### Segment/DEG interfaces
+Especially when there are multiple supported versions of the same segment/DEG type (e.g. `HKKAZv6` and `HKKAZv7`), it makes sense to also have a common `interface HKKAZ` implemented by all versions that defines getters for the common fields, so that business logic code can access all versions transparently.

+### Member fields / data elements

+As an example, consider the `HIUPDv6` class that implements the "Kontoinformation" segment from page 88 (PDF page 96) from the [Formals] document.

+Within each segment/DEG class, the elements defined in the specification are translated one by one to class fields.
+The name of the field/element is taken directly from the specification, so it is usually in German.
+Special characters like Umlauts are replaced with their expanded versions and the whole name is transformed to camel case.

+The element types (specified in [Formals] section B.4) are mapped to PHP types as follows:
+- `jn` (yes/no) becomes `bool`.
+- `num` (numerical) and `dig` (single digit) become `int`.
+- `float` and `wrt` (amounts) become `float`.
+- `an` (alpha-numerical), `txt` (text), `id` (identifiers), `ctr` (country codes, despite being numerical) and `cur` (currency codes) become `string` and the maximum length is documented in phpDoc.
+- `code` (enum) is resolved to the type of the underlying value type (usually `string` or `int`) and the allowed values are documented in phpDoc.
+- `bin` uses the `Fhp\DataTypes\Bin` class and the maximum length is documented in phpDoc.
+- `dat` and `tim` are currently mapped to `string`, but could get their own class in `Fhp\DataTypes` in future.
+- Any data element group is implemented as a separate DEG class (see above), so that the PHP field can reference that class name as its type.

+The "Status" of each element is mapped as follows:
+- Mandatory fields ("M" in the specification) use the plain type as described above.
+- Optional fields ("O") append `|null`.
+- Conditional fields ("C") are resolved as much as possible given the context of the segment and this library in general (often only one of the conditions is always satisfied, so it is clear whether the field is mandatory, optional or disallowed whenever it is used in this library), and otherwise mapped to `|null` as well.

+The "Anzahl" (cardinality) is mapped as follows:
+- If only `1` is allowed, use the plain (possibly nullable) type as described above.
+- Otherwise append `[]` to the type and add a `@Max(N)` annotation for the maximum number.
+E.g. a `jn` field that can be repeated at most 20 times becomes `@var int[] @Max(20)`.
+- If `0` is within the allowed range, add `|null`, e.g. `@var int[]|null @Max(20)`.

+Any other information that is given in the specification like maximum length, restrictions on when the field can be used or not, and the guidelines ("Belegungsrichtlinien"), are added to the phpDoc in English (translated) if useful.

 ## Wire format

 Segments are terminated (and thus also delimited) by `'`.